DDieterich/DTGen/trunk/supp/README.txt

 Files and Directories:
 ----------------------
-comp_file.sql      - SPOOL script used by an alternaitve path in fullgen.sql create_owner.sql   - Used by install.sql to create the DTGen owner and roles
+bug_grants.sql     - Permission grants needed to overcome a loopback bug in Oracle
-                     -) Must be run as sys (to grant DBMS_LOCK) -) New Schema Owner Name is the first parameter -) New Schema Owner Password is the second parameter -) New Schema Owner Default Tablespace is the third parameter -) New Schema Owner Temporary Tablespace is the fourth parameter create_user.sql    - Sample script used to create an application user -) Must be run by sys or system -) Creates the user and synonyms and grants permissions drop_owner.sql     - Sample script used to drop a DTGen owner and roles drop_user.sql      - Sample script used to drop an application user dtgen_dataload.ctl - SQL*Loader control file with data that will generate DTGen fullasm.sql        - SPOOL script used to assemble scripts for an application -) The ABBR of the application is the first parameter
+                     -) Schema/User needing access via DB link is first parameter comp_file.sql      - SPOOL script used by an alternaitve path in fullgen.sql create_app_role    - Creates all application roles before application installation -) Application Abbreviation is the first parameter create_owner.sql   - Used by install.sql to create the DTGen owner and roles -) Must be run as sys (to grant DBMS_LOCK) -) New Schema Owner Name is the first parameter -) New Schema Owner Password is the second parameter -) New Schema Owner Default Tablespace is the third parameter -) New Schema Owner Temporary Tablespace is the fourth parameter create_user.sql    - Script used to create an application user -) Must be run by sys or system -) Creates the user and synonyms and grants permissions drop_app_role.sql  - Drops all application roles after application un-installation -) Application Abbreviation is the first parameter drop_owner.sql     - Script used to drop a DTGen owner and roles drop_user.sql      - Script used to drop an application user dtgen_dataload.ctl - SQL*Loader control file with data that will generate DTGen fullasm.sql        - SPOOL script used to assemble scripts for an application -) The ABBR of the application is the first parameter
-                        NOTE: must be run after fullgen.sql fullgen.sql        - Script used to generate scripts for an application -) The ABBR of the application is the first parameter select_file.sql    - SPOOL script used by an alternative path in fullgen.sql
+                        NOTE: must be run after fullgen.sql fullgen.sql        - Script used to generate scripts for an application -) The ABBR of the application is the first parameter grant_app_role.sql - Script to grant application role to an application user -) Application Abbreviation is the first parameter -) User reciebing the grants is the second parameter grant_role_option.sql - Required for users to create Application packages -) Application Abbreviation is the first parameter -) User reciebing the grants is the second parameter select_file.sql    - SPOOL script used by an alternative path in fullgen.sql